Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: She did do the whole, like, milk-and-cookies, wholesome, big-skirt thing, but aside from that, she was an uncredited producer and director on her television show, which made her one of the first woman television executives.

-— After Reed signed with Metro-Goldwyn-Mayer in 1941, a studio publicist changed her stage name from “Mullenger” to “Reed” due to the anti-German sentiment of that period.
-Reed, herself, has said she never liked the new name.
+• After Reed signed with Metro-Goldwyn-Mayer in 1941, a studio publicist changed her name from “Mullenger” to “Reed” due to the anti-German sentiment of the period.
+Reed, herself, never liked the stage name, saying, “It has a cold, forbidding sound.”

 DEAN: What are we watching?